-Xcaret eco-archaeological Park, in Riviera Maya near Cancun, Mexico, visitors can experience Mexican traditions, cultures, flora, and fauna.
+At Xcaret eco-archaeological Park, in Riviera Maya near Cancun, Mexico, visitors can experience Mexican traditions, cultures, flora, and fauna.
 Explore a Mayan village, float along Paradise River, browse the gift shops at the main plaza, visit the Chapel of Guadalupe, a Mexican Cemetery, St. Francis of Assisi Chapel, House of Whispers, or Hacienda Henequenera during a visit to Xcaret.

 - After storing our belongings in lockers, we float along the underground river, part of the channels underneath the Yucatan Peninsula flowing into the ocean.
-The water is about 75 degrees but feels cooler as we float through caves and by mangroves blocking the sunlight.
+The water is about 75 degrees Fahrenheit but feels cooler as we float through caves and by mangroves blocking the sunlight.
 Passing a Mayan village dance at the replica village, we pose for a quick picture.

-- As part of the Turtle Conservation Program, Xcaret protects thirteen nests along the Yucatan Peninsula.
+- Since 2010, Xcaret has operated a Rescue and Rehabilitation Center for injured sea turtles.
+All turtles are returned to the sea upon meeting the necessary conditions.
+As part of the Turtle Conservation Program, Xcaret protects 13 nests along the Yucatan Peninsula.
 Teams provide a safe environment for these sea turtles during their first 15 months before releasing them into the sea, significantly increasing their chance of survival.

 - Taking a break from exploring the 200 acre park, we relax in a shaded hammock area near the beach.

 - Xcarat also has a relaxing aquatic paradise with bars and restaurants at the beach, natural pools, and a lagoon.
 After snorkeling in one of the natural pools, we relax at a restaurant on the beach and eat a quick lunch.